-Automotive, Woodwork, Farm and Engineering workshops are designated safety glasses areas.
+Trades and Farm are designated safety glasses areas.
 Students / staff working in these areas must have their own safety glasses and must be worn at all times.

 Eye safety reminders are located around the room.

 It is obligatory for all students to wear a face shield or safety glasses when working with any powered machine (hand or fixed), hot metals or chemicals.